Outline

 Applications

-- For studying very low resistance values accurately the Wheatstone Bridge is used.
+- For studying shallow resistance values accurately, the Wheatstone Bridge is used.

-- Its also used for measuring the physical parameters like Temperature, Strain, light, etc when it’s placed next to the operational Amplifier.
+- It’s also used for measuring the physical parameters like Temperature, Strain, light, etc. when placed next to the operational Amplifier.

 - The variations on Wheatstone Bridge also help to measure quantities, capabilities, Inductance, and impedance.